Abram M. Edelman

 Abram M. Edelman (1863–1941), sometimes referred to as Abraham M. Edelman or A.M.
 Edelman, was an American architect from Los Angeles, California.
-Several of his works are listed in the National Register of Historic Places.
+During his career, he and Samuel Tilden Norton were considered the city's preeminent synagogue architects, and several of Edelman's works (both synagogues and other buildings) are listed in the National Register of Historic Places.

 Biography

-Abram M. Edelman was born on August 19, 1863 to Abram Wolf Edelman, a migrant from Poland and the first rabbi of Los Angeles' Congregation B'nai B'rith, and Hannah Pessah Cohn Edelman.
+Abram M. Edelman was born in Los Angeles on August 19, 1863, to Abram Wolf Edelman, a migrant from Poland and the first rabbi of Los Angeles' Congregation B'nai B'rith, and Hannah Pessah Cohn Edelman.
 Abram was the fourth of six children.

 Edelman apprenticed with architects in San Francisco, California around 1880.
 By 1884 he returned to Los Angeles.
 He partnered with his nephew Leo W. Barnett from 1905 to 1921 and Archie C. Zimmerman around 1930.
+At the height of Edelman's career, both he and Samuel Tilden Norton were considered the preeminent synagogue architects in Los Angeles.

 Edelman died on September 2, 1941, and was buried in Home of Peace Memorial Park.